5 Photo Tips for Fall

 My own family loves to go for an evening walk before dinner in the fall to see all of the color.
 Or we will play in the park one more time before getting snuggled up for the night.
 I always bring my camera along to capture the fall colors and beautiful light.

-Fall Photo Tip #4: Let them throw leaves.
+Let them throw leaves.

 I know, I know.
 We love a good photo of our kids smiling at the camera.
 But do you want to know the number 1 reason my kids don’t run whenever I bring out the camera?
 I don’t ask them to perform for me.
 I don’t make them stand and smile.
+(Should we call that another photo tip to add to our fall photo tips?)

-Instead I encourage them to play.
+Instead, I encourage them to play.
 Throw leaves.
 Twirl.
 Dance, just play in the leaves.
 The joy on their faces (and the falling leaves) make for pretty fun fall photos.

 Fall Photo Tip#5: Get in on the action.